Richard Tognetti: Early life and education

+Career

 Appointment to the Australian Chamber Orchestra

 On return to Australia that same year Tognetti was appointed first as leader and then as artistic director of the Australian Chamber Orchestra, a remarkable development for a musician just 25 years old at the time.
 2020 marked the 30th anniversary of his leadership of the orchestra.

 During that time ACO has become regarded as one of the world's leading chamber orchestras.
 It tours several times a year around Australia presenting concerts in Adelaide, Brisbane, Canberra, Hobart, Melbourne, Newcastle, Perth, Sydney and Wollongong and participates regularly in various Australian arts festivals.
-Its annual overseas visits have taken it to the UK and Europe, North America and Asia where it has been heard in some of the greatest concert halls including Amsterdam’s Concertgebouw, London’s Barbican Centre and Royal Festival Hall, Vienna’s Musikverein, Los Angeles' Walt Disney Concert Hall, Washington, D.C.'s John F. Kennedy Center for the Performing Arts, New York City’s Carnegie Hall, Birmingham’s Symphony Hall and Frankfurt’s Alte Oper.
+Its annual overseas visits have taken it to the UK and Europe, North America and Asia where it has been heard in concert halls including Amsterdam’s Concertgebouw, London’s Barbican Centre and Royal Festival Hall, Vienna’s Musikverein, Los Angeles' Walt Disney Concert Hall, Washington, D.C.'s John F. Kennedy Center for the Performing Arts, New York City’s Carnegie Hall, Birmingham’s Symphony Hall and Frankfurt’s Alte Oper.
 It has held residencies in Hong Kong, a three-year post in London as International Associate Ensemble at the Barbican Centre's Milton Court, and through Tognetti's role as artistic director of Slovenia's Maribor Festival has had regular engagements there.
+(Note: Festival Maribor is held annually in Maribor in September and presents musicians and ensembles from all round the world.
+It is regarded as one of Europe's major music festivals.
+Accessed 5 September 2019.)

 ACO's reputation has been affirmed in the Australian and international media.
 For example, Vincent Plush in The Weekend Australian said, "The Australian Chamber Orchestra is uniformly high-octane, arresting and never ordinary", The New York Times' Jeremy Eichler noted "virtuoso ensemble playing and an invigorating spontaneity that seemed to flow from Mr Tognetti's charismatic leadership", The Washington Post's Anne Midgette described the orchestra as having "the energy and vibe of a rock band with the ability of a crack classical chamber group", the Los Angeles Times's Mark Swed said, "this red hot band is long overdue for a major record contract and star treatment", Andrew Clements from the UK's The Guardian declared, "If there’s a better chamber orchestra in the world today, I haven’t heard it", and London's The Times hailed one of its appearances there by saying, "This must be the best chamber orchestra on earth."
-Tognetti and the Australian Chamber Orchestra were featured in the 2003 documentary film Musical Renegades and it's soundtrack album, earning the Orchestra a nomination for the ARIA Music Award for Best Original Soundtrack, Cast or Show Album in 2004.
+Tognetti and the Australian Chamber Orchestra were featured in the 2003 documentary film Musical Renegades and its soundtrack album, earning the Orchestra a nomination for the ARIA Music Award for Best Original Soundtrack, Cast or Show Album in 2004.